JavierM42/tailwindcss-color-mix/README.md

 <!-- TODO explain with examples -->

+You can also use arbitrary percentage values for amount such as `bg-mix-amount-[42%]`.

 ## Interpolation method

 Default interpolation method is `srgb` but you can also use `hsl shorter hue` or `hsl-longer-hue` with the `bg-mix-method-shorter-hue` and `bg-mix-method-longer-hue` utilities.